 Teeth cleaning, also called scaling and root planing, needs two or more dental visits, with each session lasting for one to two hours.

-Deep teeth cleaning is not a routine dental procedure, but it is done as a preventive measure.
+Deep teeth cleaning is not a routine dental cleaning near you, but it is done as a preventive measure.
 The primary purpose of the procedure is to prevent the development of gum disease.

 A deep clean removes the build-up of calculus or plaque from the teeth and gum line.
 Plaque is a sticky, yellow, film that forms on the teeth.
 It develops when food mixes with the bacteria in the mouth.
 You can remove the plaque by brushing every day, especially after food.